-Flowers, Water & Sun: An Early Photographic Process Revisited.
+Flowers, Water & Sun: An Early Photographic Process Revisited and explanation of the anthotype process.

 Anthotypes are a beautiful way to create fine art images right from your garden.
 This long neglected process, originally invented by Sir William Herschel in 1842, is simple yet elegant.
 An emulsion is made from crushed flower petals or any other light-sensitive plant, fruit or vegetable.
 A coated sheet of paper is then dried, exposed to direct full sun-light until the image is bleached out.
 This is done ideally in a printing frame over 1-3 days or more depending on conditions and negative/material.
 What you see is what you get.
 No fixation is required.
 You can follow the gradually emerging image as you go.
 Results vary greatly from plant to plant and the strength of the emulsion employed.
 The resulting images are exquisite and often almost wispy or dream-like.